mcavataro/Coursera-Getting-and-Cleaning-Data-Final-Project/README.md

 Jorge L. Reyes-Ortiz, Alessandro Ghio, Luca Oneto, Davide Anguita.
 November 2012.
 ######################################################################

-The links to the study website and original data are included in the codebook.md file included in this repository and below:
+The links to the study website and original data are included in the codebook.md file included in this repository and also below:

 Study website:	http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones